nikkrichko/pigen/docs/CREATING_PICTURES.md

 With these commands you can quickly experiment with different prompts and styles to produce images using the DALL·E API.
-Consult `pg.py` for additional options and feel free to extend `support/styles.json` with your own styles.
+Consult `pg.py` for additional options and use the `addstyle` command or edit `support/styles.json` to extend it with your own styles.